Bibi Ramjani announces resignation as Kelantan FA president | Goal.com

 Curiously, the announcement was made around one hour after an earlier post, in which she revealed that the Kelantan vs JDT II Premier League match, initially scheduled to take place at 9.00 pm on the same day, has to be rescheduled to late afternoon instead at the last minute, as she had just been informed by the Sultan Muhammad IV Stadium management that the stadium lighting has malfunctioned.

 The 'batik' textile businesswoman had been voted as association president in September 2017, making Kelantan one of the very few Malaysian clubs to be led by a female chief.
-But under her tenure the Red Warriors struggled to stay competitive, due to numerous off-the-field issues.
+But under her tenure, the former Malaysian cup and league winners struggled to stay competitive, due to numerous off-the-field issues.

 The East Coast side frequently failed to pay their players on time, resulting in sudden player departures on numerous occassions.